tcivie/go-proxy6/README.md

 for i in {1..5}; do
   curl -x http://127.0.0.1:8080 http://ipv6.icanhazip.com
 done

+# Run your own benchmarks
+go test -bench=. ./internal/proxy/
 ```

-The proxy generates a new random IPv6 address from your subnet for each request, providing excellent IP rotation.
+The proxy generates a new random IPv6 address from your subnet for each request, providing excellent IP rotation with minimal performance impact.